 UofL's annual utility bill (electric, gas, water and sewer) is over $19.5 million.
-We spend nearly $1 million every month of the year on energy ($11.7 million for electricity and gas in 2011).
+In recent years, we've spent nearly $1 million every month of the year on energy ($11.7 million for electricity and gas in 2011).
 There are tremendous cost savings and environmental benefits to be gained from using energy and water more efficiently on campus.

 UofL has made massive investments to retrofit its existing facilities in order to increase the efficiency of our operations, reduce costs, consume less energy and water, and produce less pollution as a result.

 This $46.2 million project, involving 88 buildings (6.2 million square feet) on all three UofL campuses will directly save the university $4.4 million every year and reduce our annual carbon dioxide emissions alone by over 46,000 tons (the equivalent of removing 7,690 cars from the road).

 With these improvements, UofL expects to reduce its utility bill by about $12,086 per day!

 These efforts have already produced documented results.
 In FY 2011-12, Belknap Campus reduced fuel use 48%, electricity use 27%, and water use 31%.
 Efficiency-minded campus users helped us exceed our engineers' expectations!
 They had predicted fuel use

 to decline nearly 40% and electricity use to drop at least 20% annually.

 Some examples of efficient lighting and insulation jackets installed at UofL.